 Rena’s Promise: A Story of Sisters in Auschwitz by Rena Kornreich Gelissen with Heather Dune Macadam

-Keren Blankfeld’s first book, Lovers in Auschwitz: A True Story will be available in bookstores on January 23.
-Keren is a freelance journalist whose articles have appeared in The New York Times, Forbes, Reuters, and others.
-She’s a professor at the Columbia Graduate School of Journalism.
-Originally from São Paulo, Brazil, Keren spent her teenage years in Houston, Texas.
-She now lives in New York with her husband and two children.
+Keren Blankfeld is a long-form journalist with a special interest in investigative narrative nonfiction.
+Her stories have appeared in The New York Times, Forbes, Reuters, The Toronto Star, and others.
+She teaches reporting and writing at the Columbia Graduate School of Journalism.
+She lives in New York with her husband and two sons.